What is Financial Management?

 Approach 1: Traditional Approach to Finance Function

 During the 20th century, the traditional approach was also known as corporate finance.
 This approach was initiated to procure and manage funds for the company.
-To study the procurement of financial Management the following three points were used
+For studying financial management, the following three points were used

 (i) Institutional sources of finance.